Standardized Cumulants of Flow Harmonic Fluctuations: 2D Standardized Cumulants from Correlation Functions

 In the previous section, we showed that, in principle, one would be able to obtain $c_n\{2k\}$ in terms of cumulants $\V_{pq}^{(n)}$.
 The former is an experimental observable while the latter can be obtained from simulation.
-On the other hand, one knows that the Elliptic-Power distribution can explain the distribution of $\boldsymbol{\ve}_n$ obtained from more sophisticated initial condition models.
-This distribution leads to a semi-analytical result for $\hat{\E}_{pq}^{(n)}$.
-The semi-analytical $\hat{\E}_{pq}^{(n)}$ can be considered as $\hat{\V}_{pq}^{(n)}$, by using the hydrodynamic linear response approximation.
-Consequently we may use the Elliptic-Power distribution as a toy model to find a good approximation for truncating the expansion \eqref{explicitCn}.
+On the other hand, one knows that the elliptic-power distribution can explain the distribution of $\boldsymbol{\ve}_n$ obtained from more sophisticated initial condition models.
+This distribution leads to a semianalytical result for $\hat{\E}_{pq}^{(n)}$.
+The semianalytical $\hat{\E}_{pq}^{(n)}$ can be considered as $\hat{\V}_{pq}^{(n)}$ by using the hydrodynamic linear response approximation.
+Consequently, we may use the elliptic-power distribution as a toy model to find a reasonable approximation for truncating the expansion \eqref{explicitCn}.